Generalised anxiety disorder (GAD) is a pervasive uncontrolled anxiety, that may be chronic and affect normal life.

 These include individual non-facilitated self-help, individual guided self-help and psychoeducational groups.

-The options should be discussed and patient preference taken into account.
+The options should be discussed and the patient's preferences taken into account.
 Side-effect and discontinuation syndromes associated with medications should be explained.
 Transient increases in anxiety may be seen at the onset of treatment.

 Options for high-intensity psychological intervention include cognitive behavioural therapy (CBT) and applied relaxation.